mrismanaziz/Reforestation/README.md

-## Why do pirates not know the alphabet?
-They always get stuck at "C".
+## Why did the teddy bear say “no” to dessert?
+Because she was stuffed.